-GRAMMY®-winning conductor Jeannette Sorrell is recognized internationally as one of today’s most compelling interpreters of Baroque and Classical repertoire.
-She is the subject of the 2019 documentary by Academy Award-winning director Allan Miller Playing with Fire.
+Grammy-winning conductor Jeannette Sorrell is recognized internationally as one of today’s most compelling interpreters of Baroque and Classical repertoire.
+She is the subject of the 2019 documentary Playing with Fire: Jeannette Sorrell and the Mysteries of Conducting by Oscar-winning director Allan Miller.

-Sorrell studied conducting at the Aspen and the Tanglewood music festivals under Leonard Bernstein and Roger Norrington and harpsichord with Gustav Leonhardt in Amsterdam.
-She won First Prize in the Spivey International Harpsichord Competition, competing against over 70 harpsichordists from Europe, Israel, the United States, and the Soviet Union.
+Bridging the period-instrument and symphonic worlds from a young age, Sorrell studied conducting at the Aspen and the Tanglewood music festivals under Leonard Bernstein and Roger Norrington, and harpsichord with Gustav Leonhardt in Amsterdam.
+She won First Prize in the Spivey International Harpsichord Competition, competing against over 70 harpsichordists from four continents.